zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance-overview.md

 1. Open a browser and load the Portal using `https://portal.azure.com/?clientoptimizations=bundle&feature.nativeperf=true`.

     * The `clientOptimizations=bundle` flag allows you to assess which bundles are being downloaded in a user-friendly manner.
-For more information, see [portalfx-extensions-flags-trace#the- clientoptimizations-flag](portalfx-extensions-flags-trace#the- clientoptimizations-flag).
+For more information, see [top-extensions-debugging.md#toggling-optimizations](top-extensions-debugging.md#toggling-optimizations).

     * The `feature.nativeperf=true` feature  exposes native performance markers within the profile traces, which allows you to accurately match portal telemetry markers to the profile.